nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 >
 > * `add -DIRECTION DESCRIPTION $AMOUNT -c CATEGORY`
 > * `add -DIRECTION DESCRIPTION $AMOUNT -date DD/MM/YYYY`

-> ⚠️ Value has a maximum of $21,474,836.47 , and will be rounded down to 2 decimal places!

 Example of usage: